eclipse-acceleo/acceleo/doc/org.eclipse.acceleo.doc/doc/rst/new_acceleo_project.rst

 - Then, select the metamodel from which your generation file will take its types (in this example, UML)
 - Finally, choose the metaclass that will be used to generate the file (in this example, Class).
 This can be modified later at any time directly in the module files.

-**Note:** Other options are available to initialize the new module with exiting content.
+**Note:** Other options are available to initialize the new module with existing content.
 These options will be discussed later.

 .. image:: ../images/new_acceleo_module_project_2.png